Mmeso1/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 > DISCLAIMER: you will probably see Authentication failed: Bad username / password in the tcpdump trace.
 It’s normal, we deleted the user to our Sendgrid account.
 You can’t verify the password found via Sendgrid, only the correction system can!

+## ATTENTION!!
+I later figured out this blog and it helps as well even thought the difference is that I did task 1 using cli, while they did theirs with gui.

+[Click to read the blog on this task especially for 2] (https://medium.com/@polalekan/attack-is-the-best-defense-password-cracking-with-network-sniffing-and-dictionary-attack-72fbbf0aa272)